 Step 3) Get a Professional Unbiased Pre-Purchase Inspection.

-There are no qualification standards for Technicians that perform pre-purchase inspections.
-Only an inspection from an ASE Certified Master Technician and Frame Specialist is able to give you a complete inspection.
-Auto P. I. performs a 600-Point mechanical, electrical, frame inspection, and Texas title search.
-Auto P. I. will document any needed repairs, problems, or accident damage discovered by the inspection.
+There are no qualification standards for pre-purchase inspections.
+Auto P. I. inspections are performed by ASE Certified Master Technician and Frame Specialist to give you a complete inspection.
+Auto P. I. 600-Point inspection includes all mechanical, electrical, body & frame, and Texas title search.
+Auto P. I. will document any needed repairs, problems, or accident damage discovered by the examination inspection.

 After the inspection, your first negotiated price can now be re-negotiated for problems discovered by the inspection based.
-The dollar amount to fix these problems, should be either deducted from the original negotiated price or fixed by the seller before purchase.
+The dollar amount to fix these problems should be deducted from the original negotiated price or fixed by the seller before purchase.

 **CAUTION** Getting your vehicle repaired.
 Repair facilities make more money when they suggest and make repairs.
-If you take your vehicle to a repair facility, and they want to fix or replace items NOT on our report, STOP.
+If you take your vehicle to a repair facility and want to fix or replace items NOT on our report, STOP.
 Call us first before authorizing any additional repairs.
-If questionable, we will re-look at any item(s) to determine actual condition.
+If questionable, we will re-look at any item(s) to determine the actual condition.